isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Outreach & Public Education.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			To work with THK Home for Disabled @ Sembawang to promote an inclusive community and deepen the relationship with the neighbours.
+			To work with THK Home for Disabled @ Sembawang to promote an inclusive community and to deepen the relationship with neighbours.
 		</td>
 	</tr>
 </table>